momentum-morehouse/django-uptact-mjhow4/README.md

 Answer the following questions:

 * If I wanted to add a new model, where would I do that?
+In the models.py file.
 * If I wanted to connect the new model to the `Contact` model, how would I do that?
+Use a Foreignkey.

 Then do the following steps: